Justin Bieber's Believe

 Justin Bieber's Believe is a 2013 American concert film and the sequel to Justin Bieber: Never Say Never (2011), both centering on Canadian singer Justin Bieber.
 It was distributed through Open Road Films in the United States and Canada, premiering on December 18, 2013 and being officially released to theaters on December 25, 2013.
-The film received generally negative reviews from critics yet grossed $32.2 million at the worldwide box office.
+The film received generally negative reviews from critics and grossed $32.2 million at the worldwide box office.

 Plot

 The sequel to Never Say Never continues to focus on Bieber's rise to international fame as he embarks on his Believe Tour.
 In new interviews with Bieber, the movie reveals long-awaited answers to questions about his passion to make music, relationships and coming of age in the spotlight as well as never-before-seen concert footage, and behind-the-scenes access.
 The film also features interviews with Justin's mother Pattie Mallette, mentor Usher Raymond IV, manager Scooter Braun, recording artist Ludacris, as well as others.